The 15 Best OSINT Tools in 2026: Free & Paid, Ranked

 The 15 Best OSINT Tools (2026)

-1 Espectro
+1 espectrosint

 Pros

-• 200+ correlated sources in one search
+- 200+ correlated sources in a single search

-• No installation required (web-based)
+- No install required (web-based)

-• Supports email, username, phone, domain, CPF/CNPJ
+- Supports email, username, phone, domain, CPF/CNPJ

-• Automatic cross-referencing of results
+- Automatic cross-referencing of results

 Cons

-• Newer platform, smaller community than Maltego
+- Newer platform, smaller community than Maltego

-• Advanced features require paid plan
+- Advanced features require a paid plan

-• No visual graph analysis (yet)
+- No visual graph analysis (yet)

 2 Maltego